kozah346/Election_Analysis/README.md

 The following image portrays the election result in summary:

 <img width="383" alt="Screen Shot 2022-04-10 at 9 21 34 PM" src="https://user-images.githubusercontent.com/101376325/162654541-39fd7ea8-3ec7-4fdc-8c3a-458940d2b2c8.png">

+  ## Using the script

+  The script can be used for future elections by tweaking it a little bit witrh changes such as:
+    1. Adding or subtracting the number of candidates.
+    2. Adding or subtracting the number of counties.
+    3. Using int function instead of float function.